 The Company leases office space for its operations around the globe.
-Certain leases include options to renew, which can be exercised at our sole discretion.
-We determine if a contract contains a lease at contract inception.
-Operating lease assets represent our right to use the underlying asset and operating lease liabilities represent our obligation to make lease payments.
+Certain leases include options to renew, which can be exercised at the Company's sole discretion.
+The Company determines if a contract contains a lease at contract inception.
+Operating lease assets represent the Company's right to use the underlying asset and operating lease liabilities represent the Company's obligation to make lease payments.
 Operating lease assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-When determining the lease term, we generally do not include options to renew as it is not reasonably certain at contract inception that we will exercise the option(s).
-We use the implicit rate when readily determinable and our incremental borrowing rate when the implicit rate is not readily determinable.
-Our incremental borrowing rate is determined using our secured borrowing rate and giving consideration to the currency and term of the associated lease as appropriate.
+When determining the lease term, the Company generally does not include options to renew as it is not reasonably certain at contract inception that the Company will exercise the option(s).
+The Company uses the implicit rate when readily determinable and its incremental borrowing rate when the implicit rate is not readily determinable.
+The Company's incremental borrowing rate is determined using its secured borrowing rate and giving consideration to the currency and term of the associated lease as appropriate.

-The lease payments used to determine our operating lease assets may include lease incentives, stated rent increases and escalation clauses linked to rates of inflation when determinable and are recognized in our operating lease assets in our condensed consolidated balance sheets.
+The lease payments used to determine the Company's operating lease assets may include lease incentives, stated rent increases and escalation clauses linked to rates of inflation when determinable and are recognized in operating lease assets in the condensed consolidated balance sheets.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
 Straight-lining rent expense creates deferred rent, which is included in operating lease liabilities on the condensed consolidated statement of financial position, and results in differences in the operating lease right-of-use asset and operating lease obligations.